Molkki: Production

-Development

-The filming of the series began in October 2020.

-The series addresses the bride buying custom in Haryana.
+Molkki began filming in October 2020.
+The series addresses bride buying in Haryana:

 My character explores the harsh realities of the real world.
 I hope people connect with it and bring in change for the betterment of society.
 The main reason why I have picked up this character is that it challenges my set of skills as an actor, as there are no similarities between our lives.
 I was born and brought up in Delhi hence the word Molkki was alien to me.
 Going through the whole research and hearing the unheard sounds of life it's already been a beautiful experience in its own way.
 Yes, being an uptown girl playing a character that was born and brought up in rural areas requires a lot of research, study, and understanding of the way of their culture.